Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 Medicaid

 Medicaid is a government insurance program for applicants with limited income and assets.
 Almost all states offer categorical eligibility for older adults, meaning you may be eligible even if your financial resources exceed the regular limits.
-Although the federal government doesn’t require Medicaid plans to include dental coverage, many states cover at least some type of dental care.
+Although Medicaid plans aren’t required to include dental coverage for adults, many states cover at least emergency dental services.
+However, the Medicaid plans for more than half of states lack comprehensive dental care coverage.

 Eligibility Guidelines